 Planning to retire from full time work?
 Are you ready?
-Our Pre-Retirement Planning (PRP) program guides employees through six Friday afternoons (2:00 - 4:30 PM) of classes that cover everything from retirement benefits to work-life transitions.
+Our Pre-Retirement Planning (PRP) program guides employees through four afternoons of classes that cover everything from retirement benefits to work-life transitions.

 Welcome and Introduction, Cary Sweeney, Director, UC Berkeley Retirement Center

 Emotional Readiness for Retirement, Leslie C. Bell, Ph.D., LCSW, CEAP, Employee Assistance Counselor, Care Services for Faculty and Staff, University Health Services, Tang Center

 Called Back to Service at Cal and Employment Transitions Employment Program, Janet Suko, Benefits Manager, Human Resources and Linda Lundberg, Lead, Transition Services